simogasp/covid19-veneto/README.md

 There are two major sources of data:

-* The daily positive persons and those in isolation (`cases`), broken down by city (actually, by city of residence, so there is a small amount of persons accounted from other cities outside the region)
+* The daily positive persons and those in isolation (`provinces`), broken down by city (actually, by city of residence, so there is a small amount of persons accounted from other cities outside the region)

 * The daily statistics for all the hospitals of the regions (`hospitals`).
 Those include:
   * daily hospitalized persons in non critical conditions;